The Suicide Awareness Council of Wellington-Dufferin is about HOPE.

-The Suicide Awareness Council of Wellington-Dufferin believes that suicide prevention is a shared responsibility where people can make a difference and save a life.
+The Council believes that suicide prevention is a shared responsibility where people can make a difference and save a life.
 Everyone has the right to a future with hope and possibilities.

-The Council is a volunteer collective of organizations and individuals who come together to fulfil its mission and values.
-We are inclusive of all ages, genders, and ethnicities.
-We do not have any political affiliations.
+The Council is a volunteer collective of individuals, groups and organizations who come together to fulfil its mission and values.
+We are not affiliated with any political party.

 Helping reduce suicide and its impact on our communities.

 Commitment - We believe that individuals and communities can make a difference.

 Inclusivity - We embrace and celebrate diversity and uniqueness across the age span.

 Community - A well-informed, compassionate, actively engaged community is the foundation necessary to decrease suicide behaviour and its impact.

 Hope and Resiliency - Resilience is learned through promoting strengths, abilities and possibilities.

 Trust and Respect - Building relationships of trust and respect is fundamental to our purpose.

 The Council has made a big impact in the lives of people across Wellington-Dufferin through its volunteer driven initiatives.